1. Jesus sees her put an offering in the Temple Treasury

 What we discover is that she has something all the rich people in the Temple courtyard will never have: the admiration of Jesus of Nazareth.

 Why?
 In the previous chapter there has been heated discussion about a whole range of questions:

 Then the words written immediately before her story mention a recurring theme in the gospels: the way poor people’s rights are trampled on by the rich and powerful:

 38 And in his (Jesus’) teaching he said, “Beware of the scribes, who like to go about in long robes, and to have salutations in the market places 39 and the best seats in the synagogues and the places of honour at feasts, 40 who devour widows’ houses and for a pretence make long prayers.
 They will receive the greater condemnation.”

 Compare the ground plans of the earlier Temple precincts with the grand Temple built by King Herod

-It’s worth remembering that in the years immediately preceding this incident, King Herod the Great had taken over large areas of Jerusalem to provide land to extend the Temple Mount and its huge administration blocks, colleges, and priests’ quarters.
-You can see this by comparing the ground plans of the earlier Temple precincts (built by Solomon and Ezra) with the grand Temple built by King Herod.
-At right are two plans,
+Jesus’ pointed comment was timely.
+In the years immediately preceding this incident, King Herod the Great had taken over large areas of Jerusalem to extend the Temple Mount and its huge administration blocks, colleges, and priests’ quarters.

 one of the Temple Ezra constructed on the same scale as Solomon’s Temple,